fossabot/wash/README.md

 8. **Step 4c: Combine results**

 This step is the final step in the analysis process.
 This step looks for all the outputted results for classification and estimation at the different levels of disaggregation and combines them into a single data frame.
 Once combined, a further organisation of data is performed that converts the data frame into a format that is acceptable to the web application that will produce visualisation outputs from the results.
-This final data frame is saved in the 'outputTables' folder under the filename ***’surveyResultsAll.csv’***.
+This final data frame is saved in the 'outputTables' folder under the filename ’surveyResultsAll.csv’.
 This file has no location and time identifiers as it combines all completed results from all country surveys at all time periods.

 <br/>
 ## Built With